RSE-Sheffield/RSE-Sheffield.github.io/_events/hacktoberfest-2020-10-13.md

 as part of [**Hacktoberfest 2020**][hacktoberfest], a **global initiative to encourage participation in open-source software projects**.

-In each of these 3 drop-in hack sessions (13th, 20th, 27th Oct 2020) you'll be able to come along to chat open source, get guidance from your fellow hackers and socialise with the Sheffield open source community.
+Anyone in Sheffield (not just The University of Sheffield) is welcome to come along to the 3 drop-in hack sessions (13th, 20th, 27th Oct 2020) where you'll be able to chat open source, get guidance from your fellow hackers and socialise with the Sheffield open source community.
+Members of the RSE team will be on hand to help you find suitable projects to contribute to throughout Hacktoberfest.

 **Get free swag!** - By making 4 contributions to open source projects on GitHub during October, you will earn a free stylish Hacktoberfest t-shirt!
 See [Hacktoberfest][hacktoberfest] for details.

+**Location**
 Whilst we'll be using the University of Sheffield's Blackboard Collaborate platform to host the events, they're open for anyone in Sheffield to come along and participate. [**Please register your interest using this Google Form**](https://forms.gle/hkJtLUTgrNamANF86) and we'll send you the link to the meetups.

 <p align="center">